ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 An arithmetic step with an input of UNTRAVERSABLE always outputs UNTRAVERSABLE.
 Where no input to an arithmetic step has a status of UNTRAVERSABLE, the following rules apply:

-A SUM step directly follows a business step, a SUM step or an INCREMENT step, having no intervening steps.
-A SUM step takes two input routes and sums the two counts.
+A SUM step directly follows a business step, a SUM step or an INCREMENT step, with no intervening steps.
+A SUM step takes two input routes and sums their two counts.
 The summed count is emitted on the outbound route of the SUM step.
-The target of the outbound route of a SUM step is an arithmetic step or a summation step.
+The target of the outbound route of a SUM step is another arithmetic step.

+When both input routes into a SUM step have been completely parsed, the step outputs a parsed status of TRUE.

-An INCREMENT step directly follows a business step, a SUM step or an INCREMENT step, having no intervening steps.
-An INCREMENT step takes one input route and adds one to the count.
+An INCREMENT step directly follows a business step, a SUM step or an INCREMENT step, with no intervening steps.
+An INCREMENT step takes one input route and adds one to the count given by the input route.
 The incremented count is emitted on the outbound route of the INCREMENT step.
-The target of the outbound route of an INCREMENT step is an arithmetic step or a summation step.
+The target of the outbound route of an INCREMENT step is another arithmetic step.

+When the input route into an INCREMENT step has been completely parsed, the step outputs a parsed status of TRUE.

 An EQUALS step takes two input routes - each route from a business step, a SUM step or an INCREMENT step - and evaluates whether the two counts are equal.
 If the two counts are equal, the EQUALS step emits a TRUE.
 If the two counts are not equal, the EQUALS step emits a FALSE.
 The target of the outbound route of an EQUALS step is a business step, a decision step, a logic step or a summation step.